nya3jp/cros-bazel/README.md

 environment variables when running `run_tests.sh`: `SKIP_CARGO_TESTS=1`,
 `SKIP_BAZEL_TESTS=1`, `SKIP_PORTAGE_TESTS=1`.

+## Troubleshooting

+### Bad cache results when non-hermetic inputs change
+Bazel is able to correctly reuse content from the cache when all inputs are identified to it so it can detect when they change.
+Since our toolchain and our host tools (e.g. gsutil) are not yet fully hermetic, it's possible that you'll run into problems when tools not yet tracked by Bazel are updated.
+In these situations we've found it useful to run `bazel clean --expunge` to clear cached artifacts that seem not to be cleared without the `--expunge` flag.

+If you find you need the `--expunge` flag, please file a bug to let the Bazelification team know about the non-hermeticity so we can fix the problem.

 ## Directory structure

 * `portage/` ... for building Portage packages (aka Alchemy)